Struggling to take that first step to financial freedom? If you are, don’t despair. Read on to see how these five savings goals will change your life.

 Repairs Fund

 Unlike emergencies, you know repair jobs will happen.
-Cars need maintenance, washing machines break down (usually when they’re half way through a load) and gutters get blocked.
+Cars need maintenance, washing machines break down (usually when they’re half way through a load), and gutters get blocked.
 The smart thing to do is plan for them.
 Pick an arbitrary amount and start putting it aside, just for repairs.
 It might not cover the entire repair job the first time you need it, but then again, it might.
 That means one less ‘emergency’ added to your debt load.

 Related Post: 7 Financial Lessons My Grandmother Taught Me